TiarkRompf/replhtml/README.md

 Scala REPL HTML Interface
 =========================

-This project provides the Scala REPL with a GUI inspired by Mathematica worksheets.
+This project provides a Scala REPL with a GUI inspired by Mathematica worksheets.
 Commands can be edited and deleted, and new commands can be inserted anywhere.
 Whole worksheets can be re-evaluated with one click.
 Sessions can be saved and restored.

 The frontend is just an HTML page that communicates with a backend servlet via web sockets.
 The backend servlet does the actual command execution.
 The servlet is not multi-user save; the program is meant to be run on a single computer.